slepc4py.SLEPc.ST#

 Notes

-By default (ST.MatMode.COPY), a copy of matrix \(A\) is made and then this copy is shifted explicitly, e.g. \(A \leftarrow (A - s B)\).
+By default (ST.MatMode.COPY), a copy of matrix \(A\) is made and then this copy is modified explicitly, e.g., \(A \leftarrow (A - \sigma B)\).

 With ST.MatMode.SHELL, the solver works with an implicit shell matrix that represents the shifted matrix.
-This mode is the most efficient in creating the shifted matrix but it places serious limitations to the linear solves performed in each iteration of the eigensolver (typically, only iterative solvers with Jacobi preconditioning can be used).
+This mode is the most efficient in creating the transformed matrix but it places serious limitations to the linear solves performed in each iteration of the eigensolver (typically, only iterative solvers with Jacobi preconditioning can be used).

-Source code at slepc4py/SLEPc/ST.pyx:302
+Source code at slepc4py/SLEPc/ST.pyx:387

 setMatStructure(structure)#